michaelhaaf/2W6-W23/md/lectures/week4.md

 ---
 title: "2W6-W23: Week 4 Lecture Notes"
 toc-title: "In this article"
-abstract-title: "Intermediate CSS Styling"
+abstract-title: "Styling HTML content with CSS"
 abstract: |
-  This week, we will learn how to do some pretty neat stuff.
-I think there's too much margin below these paragraphs and too much above the section header.
+  Last week, we learned the fundamentals of CSS; in particular: how CSS is inserted into HTML files, how CSS is used to select HTML elements, and how to inspect CSS properties and make changes using Browser Development tools.

+  There are hundreds, if not thousands, of different CSS properties.
+We will not learn them all at once -- over the next few weeks, we will add the foundational properties to our toolbelt and build confidence in our ability to use CSS to select and alter HTML elements as we require.

+  This week, we will learn how to make use of the CSS properties for fonts, images, and icons; we will also learn more about how HTML and CSS create website layouts.
 ---

+Last update: Tuesday, Feb 7, 2023.

 ---

 # Lesson Overview

+- How to style fonts
-- How to style
+- How to style images
-- Why is a CSS?
-- How is a CSS?
+- How to style icons
+- The Box Model

 ---